lexmartinez/planning-poker/README.md

  It will start a local server with the React app and the Electron application on development mode, also you can check just the webapp directly on the browser at  [http://localhost:1234](http://localhost:1234).

+#### OAuth Login

+The App uses GitHub as OAuth provider, so in order to develop and bundle the applications you must [create an GitHub oauth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) and include the given `CLIENT_ID` and `CLIENT_SECRET` on `./src/config/oauth.js`

 ### Packaging

 To bundle code in production mode, run the command bellow, the default output directory is `/dist`